 If the occupied space on your old hard disk exceeds the size of your SSD, you will need to free up space on the system disk to make migration possible.
-See What to do if your SSD does not have enough space for all HDD content.

 SSD alignment

 Another question concerns the alignment of SSDs.
 To get the optimum performance from an SSD and to prolong its life, the partition offset must meet certain criteria.
 In most cases you do not need to check or manually fix the alignment, the program will do it automatically.